Skip to content

 python

-"""Smoke test: run the minimal agent recipe end-to-end with the stub provider."""
+"""Smoke test: run the minimal agent recipe end-to-end with the fake provider."""

 import tempfile